snowdriftcoop/snowdrift/BUILD.md

 *Not yet documented: installing dependencies on \*BSD*

-The BSDs use different postgres configurations than the common GNU/Linux distros, so we must pass different paramaters to sdm.
+The BSDs use different postgres configurations than the common GNU/Linux distros, so we must pass different parameters to sdm.
 Where our instructions say `sdm init` add arguments as shown below:

 * OpenBSD: `sdm init --sudoUser _postgresql`